Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

 ## 3. Summary of Steps
 *  Would this go here -> [desmos link for drawing X and O](https://www.desmos.com/calculator/irfxf6ciac)
 * I Think this is more, connect the keypad to the nexys board [which port] with the tongs going into the top half.
-Then connect the vga cable to the board and the vga compatable TV.
+Then connect the vga cable to the board and the VGA-compatible TV.

 ## 5. Conclusion
 ### Task Breakdown
 * Philip Mascaro was in charge of the graphical display for the game as well as the ability for the player to select their move.
 He also performed error fixing for various processes of the gameboard such as the resetting and tie functions.
-* Jett Tinik worked on the adding in the ability for players to conform their moves, the ability to switch between the two players, and the computer opponent.
+* Jett Tinik worked on adding in the ability for players to conform their moves, the ability to switch between the two players, and the computer opponent.
 * Jeffrey Tharakan created the win conditions and the ability for players to reset the game and choose whether they want to do a player versus player game or a player versus computer game.
 ### Timeline
 * Week 1: create the graphical display